Pathways To Recovery, chapter 8, 'Recoveryplan'

 You must first get your goals and values clear in your mind, and then you start looking for those goals.

-And that is exactly what we must do: keep our purpose in mind, follow our inspirations and values, and take steps to unite with our destiny.
+It is about keeping your purpose in mind, follow your inspirations and values, and take steps to unite with your destiny.